New to Bitbucket Cloud? Check out our get started guides for new users.

 Bitbucket is great for keeping your source files and managing changes, especially when working on a team, but it's not the best place to keep large binary files, such as executables and other build artifacts, or videos and other media files.

-We recommend repositories be kept under 1.0 GB to help ensure that our servers are fast and downloads are quick for our users.
-Bitbucket Cloud repositories have a 2.0 GB limit.
+We recommend repositories be kept under 2.0 GB to help ensure that our servers are fast and downloads are quick for our users.
+Bitbucket Cloud repositories have a 4.0 GB limit.
 When that limit is reached, you will only be able to push changes that undo the latest commits.
-There is also a hard limit of 5.0 GB.
-When that limit is reached, you will not be able to push any changes, and your repository becomes read-only.

 Repository size limits

+The warning message is displayed following the first push attempted after the repository has exceeded the 4 GB limit.
 To continue making changes you’ll need to undo the last commit; see Undoing the last push below.
-This will bring the size below the 2.0 GB limit and remove the push restriction, allowing you to perform maintenance on the repository.
+This will bring the size below the 4.0 GB limit and remove the push restriction, allowing you to perform maintenance on the repository.

 Undoing the last push